zest/base.resolver/README.md

  2. **`unload`**`()` &#8594; `Promise`

-    The unload function will call all registered unload handlers and clear off the dependency tree..
+    The unload function will call all registered unload handlers and clear off the dependency tree.

     This function returns a Promise that gets resolved with the resolver object when the unload is complete.
 This promise is rejected with the error if unload fails.